CosimoRaugei/Grafology-a-statistical-approach-and-medical-applications/README.md

 ## Future Improvements

-While this project lays a foundation, future iterations could:
+While this project lays a foundation, future studies could:
 - Enhance the statistical models for greater precision.
 - Expand the range of graphological parameters and testing data.
-- Integrate machine learning techniques for automated handwriting assessment.
+- Integrate machine learning techniques for automated handwriting assessment (very very useful).

 ## Contact
 For any questions or collaborative ideas, feel free to reach out to me at cosimo.raugei5@gmail.com :)